 South African Persimmons

 Native Africans use the wood to carve out canoes, but a more important use is medicinal.
-The leaves, bark and roots contain tannin that acts as coagulant to help stop bleeding.
-It is also purported to have antibiotic properties and is used to treat parasites, dysentery, fever and even leprosy.
+The leaves, bark, and roots contain tannin that acts as a coagulant to help stop bleeding.
+It is also purported to have antibiotic properties and is used to treat parasites, dysentery, fever, and even leprosy.

-Trees can grow up to 80 feet in height but are more often around 15-18 feet high.
+Trees can grow up to 80 feet (24 m.) in height but are more often around 15 to 18 feet (5-5.5 m.) high.
 The trunk grows straight with a spreading canopy.
-The bark is dark brown on young trees and turns grey as the tree ages.
-Leaves are elliptical, up to 5 inches long and 3 inches across with a slight wavy edge.
+The bark is dark brown on young trees and turns gray as the tree ages.
+Leaves are elliptical, up to 5 inches (13 cm.) long and 3 inches (8 cm.) across with a slightly wavy edge.

 The flowers of the jackalberry are small but fragrant with separate genders growing on different trees.
 Male flowers grow in clusters, while females grow from a single, hairy stalk.
 The trees bloom during the rainy season and then the female trees fruit during the dry season.

-Jackalberry tree fruit is oval to round, an inch across and yellow to yellow-green.
+Jackalberry tree fruit is oval to round, an inch (2.5 cm.) across, and yellow to yellowish green.
 The outer skin is tough but inside the flesh is chalky in consistency with a lemony, sweet taste.
-Fruit is eaten fresh or preserved, dried and ground into flour or made into alcoholic beverages.
+The fruit is eaten fresh or preserved, dried and ground into flour, or made into alcoholic beverages.

 All interesting, but I digress.
 We wanted to find out how to grow an African persimmon.